Ghana Country Commercial Guide

 General Overview

 Ghana has a significant and developing agricultural sector.
-In 2020, Ghana was the second largest producer of cocoa in the world and the fourth largest producer of cassava.
-It also produces maize, tomato, and rice among many other food crops.
+Ghana is the world’s second largest producer of cocoa and the fourth largest producer of cassava.
+It also produces maize, tomato, and rice, among many other food crops.
 According to Ghana’s Ministry of Food and Agriculture, in 2020, Ghana imported $900 million in agricultural technology, equipment, and supplies to support this sector.
 The leading import categories were, in rank order: 1) herbicides, insecticides, and similar products; 2) tractor parts and accessories; 3) fertilizer; 4) pumps and motors; 5) tractors; and 6) hand tools.

 Equipment: Dealerships for American equipment such as John Deere and AGCO/Massey Ferguson are well established.
 There is significant foreign competition from China, India, Japan, and EU suppliers, among others.
 Ghana can also be a good market for reconditioned or remanufactured agricultural equipment if after service can be provided.
 Given that many local farmers are smallholders, creative financing packages or working with cooperative models to share equipment is often needed.